Grasseh/grasseh.com/resources/blog/entries/18-Git_Bisect_Binary_Search_Based_Debugging.md

 It may not always be the best tool (it is overkill for some simple bugs), and has a few caveats (which will be noted at the bottom of this post), but it's a great way to quickly find a bug that may have been in the codebase for a while.

 This post will include a small Python example to bring more life to the subject.
-For simplicity, the example has a few noticable flaws (even the context is flawed).
+For simplicity, the example has a few noticeable flaws (even the context is flawed).
 The goal is to display how `git bisect` is used, and how simple it can be used as a tool.
-Note that this exemple uses unit tests to check if the current commit is bugged, but in reality, a manual check can also do the job if the bug has no code coverage.
+Note that this example uses unit tests to check if the current commit is bugged, but in reality, a manual check can also do the job if the bug has no code coverage.

 ### Problem Context

 For this example, I wrote a small Python script that multiplies two positive integers through an additive loop.
 It worked at the beginning, and I created a unit test that passes.
-Somehow, a few cleanup commits later, I forgot to run my tests before commiting (Oops, I'm lightheaded).
+Somehow, a few cleanup commits later, I forgot to run my tests before committing (Oops, I'm lightheaded).
 Sadly, the tests do not pass on my code right now.
 Here's the code (I did not attempt to hide the code error in any way, but I'll act as if I've got no clue about what I've done) :
 ```py